ASLP-lab/Hum-Dial/README.md

 ### Baseline
 The competition provides a baseline system built upon [Easy Turn](https://github.com/ASLP-lab/Easy-Turn) and [OSUM-EChat](https://github.com/ASLP-lab/OSUM).This baseline serves as a reproducible and extensible starting point, helping participants better benchmark their systems and ensuring fair comparison across different approaches.

+We enable [OSUM-EChat](https://github.com/ASLP-lab/OSUM) with full-duplex capability by integrating it with [Easy Turn](https://github.com/ASLP-lab/Easy-Turn).
+For our baseline, we fine-tune the Easy Turn model using only the training set.
+You can refer to Easy Turn to generate data in the required format for the baseline and then perform fine-tuning.